aj-abhinai/aj-abhinai.github.io/content/Vastness of the unknown.md

 - Shoe Dog by Phil Knight
 - മരണവംശം (MARANAVAMSAM) by P V Shajikumar
 - Thinking, Fast and Slow by Daniel Kahneman
+- Thinking in Bets by Annie Duke
+- The Man from the Future by Ananyo Bhattacharya

 ### And the Long list